romelperez/prhone-log/README.md

 This is an array with all messages recorded in order chronological, whether logged in console or not.

+### `Object Log.defaults`

+The default configuration.
+This can be overwritten and will be used as default global configuration.

 ## License

 [MIT](./LICENSE)